yazi-rs/yazi-rs.github.io/docs/term.md

 - `rect`: A rectangular area.
 - `area`: Parameters of a area with a rect type.
 - `pad`: Padding.
+- `pos`: Relative position of a layout element.
 - `constraint`: Layout constraints that define the size of a layout element.

 ## Plugin System